khawar-islam/ImageCompression/README.md

 }
 ```
 ## Acknowledgment
-This implementation of code is heavily borrows from pytorch-image-comp-rnn by Biao Zhang
+This implementation of code is heavily borrows from Biao Zhang